Sichii/Chaos-Server/docs/articles/Skills.md

 A skill template is the definition of a skill.
 It contains all data that is common to all instances of that skill.

-By default, Skill Templates are stored at `Data\Templates\Skills`.
+By default, Skill Templates are stored at `Data\Configuration\Templates\Skills`.
 Configuration of how skill templates are loaded can be found in `appsettings.json` at `Options:SkillTemplateCacheOptions`.

 Skill templates are initially serialized into [SkillTemplateSchema](<xref:Chaos.Schemas.Templates.SkillTemplateSchema>)